mkazhdan/VariationalPolyShapeFunctions/README.md

 <summary>
 <font size="+1"><b>Linear Elasticity in 3D</b></font>
 </summary>
-To run this executable you must specify the input polyhedral mesh as well as specify the time of deformation.
+To run this executable you must specify the input polyhedral mesh.
 For example, to see the deformation of a unit cube, tessellated by a Voronoi diagram, deforming under the action of gravity, with the vertices on the left side locked, and using a direct solver to advance time-steps, execute:
 <blockquote><code>% Bin/*/DeformableSolids3D --in ../VPSF.Data/cube.voronoi.3.ovm --lock</code></blockquote>
-To see the deformation of the unit cube, tessellated using truncated cells, evolving to its rest state after an initial anisotropic scaled is applied, using a hierrchical solver to advance time-steps, execute:
+To see the deformation of the unit cube, tessellated using truncated cells, evolving to its rest state after an initial anisotropic scaling is applied, using a hierarchical solver to advance time-steps, execute:
 <blockquote><code>% Bin/*/DeformableSolids3D --in ../VPSF.Data/cube.truncated.3.ovm --gravity 0 --xForm 2 0 0  0 1 0  0 0 0.5 --mg</code></blockquote>
 You can toggle the animtation by hitting [SPACE] and you can step through the animation by hitting "+".<BR>
-You can pan by by dragging with the left mouse button and holding down the [CTRL] key.<BR>
+You can pan by by dragging with the left mouse button while holding down the [CTRL] key.<BR>
 You can rotate by dragging with the left mouse button.<BR>
 You can also rotate by using the "q", "w" , "a", "z", "s", and "x" keys.
 </details>